teaching-data-science/intro2ml/chapters/chapter18.md

 <section class="c72e2d57">
   <h2 class="_5e0ebe7a">
-  <a class="_46224d00 _7e2d93b5" href="/chapter16-04-linsvm-erm">Chapter 16.04: SVMs and Empirical Risk Minimization</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter18-04-gp-prediction">Chapter 18.04: Gaussian Process Prediction</a>

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter16-04-linsvm-erm"> In this section, we show how the SVM problem can be understood as an empirical risk minimization problem. </a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter18-04-gp-prediction"> In this section, we show how to derive the posterior process and discuss further properties of GPs. </a>
   </p>
 </section>